IBR-41379/Scrapdex/README.md

 - [Selenium](https://www.selenium.dev)

 ## Installation
-- Download Geckodriver by running this command in your powershell:
+- Download Geckodriver by running this command in your powershell
-  Already provided in the repository.
+- (Already provided in the repository)

 1) For the python file:
 - Clone the repository